hermonochy/Rescueland/The Planet File.md

 **Overview:**

-Despite the name, The Rescueland Empire is a cooperative entity dedicated to mutual assistance among planets in the multiverse.
+Despite the name, The Rescueland Empire not an empire but a cooperative entity dedicated to mutual assistance among planets in the multiverse.
 Officially a republic, it emphasizes democratic values.
+During war however, Weda, Commander of War, is able to take control.
+While others can give ideas, it is him who decides the final outcome.

 **Goals:**